-Endeavour is a dual purpose hop bred by a Dr Peter Darby at Wye Hops in Kent in 2002.
+The Endeavour Hop is a dual-purpose hop bred by a Dr Peter Darby at Wye Hops in Kent in 2002.
 A delightful cross between Cascade and a hedgerow hop, it offers complex, spicy notes and powerful aromas.
-More delicate than Cascade, it helps to create well rounded and fruity brews with aromas of lemon, citrus and blackcurrant.
+More delicate than Cascade, it helps to create well-rounded and fruity brews with aromas of lemon, citrus and blackcurrant.

-Endeavour is a more restrained hop than its American counterpart, Cascade, meaning it is resistant to wilt and mildew and a lot of diseases that effect English hops.
+Endeavour hops are a more restrained hop than its American counterpart, Cascade, meaning it is resistant to wilt and mildew and a lot of diseases that affect English hops.

 Unveiled alongside a beer of the same name in 2013 by Marston’s Banks’s brewery in Wolverhampton, it was named by then Brewer Simon Yates.
 Endeavour was chosen in honour of Colin Dexter’s famous beer-loving detective, Inspector Morse.
 Believe it or not, this complex naming story goes along with the complex flavours of the hop itself: